First Meeting with Your Financial Advisor

 We also want to get a feeling of your investment experience and comfort with risk.

-After getting to know more about you, we want you to get to know more about how we can help you.
-We'll share what programs and services we offer and information about our related fees, and may provide options for your specific situation.
+After getting to know more about you, we want you to know about how we can help you.
+We'll share what programs and services we offer and information about our related fees, and we may provide options for your specific situation.

 Following this conversation, you and your financial advisor will agree on a specific short- and long-term strategy, a clear progress check-in timeline, as well as a list of actionable next steps.

-We'll work to understand what's important to you, follow an established process, and build personalized strategies that can help you achieve your financial goals.
+We'll work to understand what living a rich and meaningful life means to you, follow an established process and build personalized strategies that can help you achieve your financial goals.
 Throughout our partnership, we'll continue to revisit your goals and risk tolerance to help you stay on track.
 By working with your tax professionals, estate attorneys and insurance specialists, we can create a comprehensive approach for you and your needs.

 Contact an Edward Jones financial advisor today to get started.